Movie and Television Review and Classification Board: Summary

-Except for G, all MTRCB cinema ratings are mandatory.
+Pursuant to the rules and regulations, MTRCB cinema ratings are legally binding restrictions.
 No children under the age of 13 may be admitted to a PG-rated film unless when accompanied by an adult.
-All cinemas are required to check the ages of all patrons who wish to view age-restricted content in a cinema.
-It is against the law for moviehouses to admit underage patrons into age-restricted content in a cinema.
+All moviehouses are required to check the ages of all patrons who wish to view age-restricted content.
+It is against the law for moviehouses to admit underage patrons into age-restricted content.
 The public exhibition of an "X-rated" film in the Philippines is a serious criminal offense and may lead to more severe disciplinary actions.